Spruce Peak Performing Arts Center

-Since that grand opening celebration, the community has benefitted from performances and residencies by exceptional artists including Dance Theatre of Harlem, violin virtuoso Nadja Salerno-Sonnenberg, the Perlman Music Program, Great Big Sea, Taj Mahal, Josh Panda and the Hot Damned, Belle Pines, jazz singer Audrey Bernstein, Scrag Mountain Music, Grand Derangement, Outerbridge Clockwork Mysteries, and the Aquila Theatre of New York production of Cyrano de Bergerac.
+Over the years, the community has benefited from incredible performances and residencies by exceptional artists including Dance Theatre of Harlem, violin virtuoso Nadja Salerno-Sonnenberg, the Perlman Music Program, Great Big Sea, Taj Mahal, Josh Panda and the Hot Damned, Belle Pines, jazz singer Audrey Bernstein, Scrag Mountain Music, Grand Derangement, Outerbridge Clockwork Mysteries, and the Aquila Theatre of New York production of Cyrano de Bergerac.
 The commitment, energy and enthusiasm to create a world-class performing arts center for the community remains as strong today as it was in 1998.